Overcoming Tight Constraints in Soft Happy Colouring: The algorithms

 \section{The algorithms}

 In this section, we introduce two algorithms for SHC.
-First in Section~\ref{sec:ce}, we introduce the main algorithm {\sf CE} and its functions, then in Section~\ref{sec:ce+ls}, we introduce {\sf CE+LS} and explain why it should work well for solving the SHC problems.
+First in Section~\ref{sec:ce}, we introduce the main algorithm {\sf CE} and its functions, then in Section~\ref{sec:ce+ls}, we introduce {\sf CE+LS} and in Section~\ref{sec:convergence} we explain why {\sf CE+LS} converges to high-quality solutions for the SHC problems.